-It is the policy of Lynchburg College that individuals are generally prohibited from having animals other than fish in college housing.
-However, Lynchburg College recognizes three instances of exception to this policy: Service Animals, Service Animals in Training and Emotional Support Animals (ESA).
+It is the policy of University of Lynchburg that individuals are generally prohibited from having animals other than fish in college housing.
+However, University of Lynchburg recognizes three instances of exception to this policy: Service Animals, Service Animals in Training and Emotional Support Animals (ESA).

 Service Animals are limited to dogs; no other species qualifies as a Service Animal under ADA (Americans for Disabilities Act).
 Persons on campus with a Service Animal are not required to register or seek permission for a Service Animal.
 Handlers are not required to identify a dog is a service animal with vests or leashes.
 Residential students with service animals must complete a Service Animal Residential Agreement.